SteffenHub/Random-Configuration-Builder/README.md

 | Sale 3      | 0             | 0           | 1              | 1           | 0        | 1         |
 | ...         | ...           | ...         | ...            | ...         | ...      | ...       |

-Some more complex data can be found in the input_data and out_data folders.
+Some more complex data can be found in the input_data and output_data folders.

 # Example Input